 1. Add up all sources of income

-The first thing that you need to do is have a clear understanding of the money that you have coming in each month.
-This gives you the framework for your budget because now you know the limits within which you can spend your money.
+The first thing that you need to do is know exactly how much money you make and where it is coming from.
 Make a spreadsheet or list of all of your monthly income sources:

 - Child support